alttch/busrt/docs/rpc_blocking.rst

   processed by the blocking frame handler

-* To keep ordering, RPC layer blocks frame processing until the handler executing is over
+* To keep ordering, RPC layer blocks frame processing until the handler execution is over

 * The handler calls RPC method and... gets stuck.
-The reply can not be received as the RPC layer is blocked and waits until the handler finishes its task
+The reply can not be received as the RPC layer is blocked and waits until the handler finishes its current task

-* As the result, the whole RPC layer is blocked and IPC communication from/to the process is no longer possible
+* As the result, the whole RPC layer is blocked and IPC communications from/to the process are no longer possible

 Solutions
 ---------